 South Korean boasts one of the most educated populations where 78% of them are on smart phones.
 The cost of traveling in South Korea is about $50 dollars a day but you could do it on a shoestring for closer to $30.
 Soups like kimchi jjigae can be found for $4-$6 and are full of delicious vegetables like cabbage and sprouts.
 The cheapest option for accommodation is jjimjilbang.
-This is a public bathhouse and costs $6-$10 you will be sleeping on a mat in a room with other people.
+This is a public bathhouse and costs $6-$10, though you will be sleeping on a mat in a room with other people.

-Nestled between Russia and China is a country with more horses than people.
+Nestled between Russia and China, Mongolia is a country with more horses than people.
 Mongolia offers unique cultural and outdoor adventures that aren’t packed with tourists.
 A single entry visa to Mongolia costs $53 and has an average daily cost of $50 per day.
 Transportation in and out of Mongolia can be a bit expensive, with trains from Beijing to Ulaanbaatar costing over $190 one way.
-A cheaper third option includes an overnight bus a local jeep ride then a local train ride for around $80.
-Flights are typically over quite expensive but still an option if you are tight on time and have extra cash.
+A cheaper third option includes an overnight bus a local jeep ride, then a local train ride for around $80.
+Flights are typically quite expensive but still an option if you are tight on time and have extra cash.
 Hostels in the Mongolian capital of Ulaanbaatar are around $6-$15 a night and many only take USD, so carry both forms of currency.
 Expect food to cost $4-$7 per day and just 0.78 per beer!

 Southeast Asia: Cheap